24/7 Free consultation

 Compensation Options as an Injured Longshoreman in Chicago

-The Longshore and Harbor Workers’ Compensation Act (LHWCA) is a federal law that supports workers injured on U.S. navigable waters.
+The Longshore and Harbour Workers’ Compensation Act (LHWCA) is a federal law that supports workers injured on U.S. navigable waters.
 Here’s a breakdown of the compensation you could receive:

 Compensation for Medical Expenses